Unit tests

 1 2 [pytest] addopts = --cov=<<package name, e.g. myproject>> --cov-report term --cov-fail-under=100

-The coverage required to fail checks is customizable; select a percentage for the --cov-fail-under argument.
+The coverage required to fail checks is customizable.
+Select a percentage for the --cov-fail-under argument.

 Running tests that result in coverage less than the prescribed amount will now fail with this output:

-Parallelizing tests
+Parallelize tests

 Copied!